 Numerical evaluation of the moment integrals

-Collocation methods have the characteristics of not altering the solution scheme for ξ introducing additional equations for the solution of its moments but rather reconstruct the moments from the knowledge of ξ with respect predetermined values of x,y.
+Collocation methods have the characteristics of not altering the solution scheme for ξ introducing additional equations for the solution of its moments but rather reconstruct the moments from the knowledge of ξ with to respect predetermined values of x,y.
 Essentially collocation methods implements Gauss or Gauss like methodologies, with respect the polynomial basis, to compute the moment integrals.
 Here we will illustrate only the exact Gauss methodology that has been implemented into RAVEN.

-Finding the Gauss point and weights it is a costly and not trivial task therefore it is useful to use external libraries,, RAVEN uses the special function module of numpy [].
+Finding the Gauss point and weights it is a costly and not trivial task therefore it is useful to use external libraries; RAVEN uses the special function module of numpy [].
 This library provides the points and weights for standardized weighting function and support.
 In this particularly case it is provided ωi,x'i and ωj,y'j that satisfy: